Connect with us

 Inter Populum is dedicated to maintaining the highest standards of publication ethics.
 We expect all stakeholders, including authors, reviewers, and editors, to uphold integrity in research and scholarly communication, including preventing plagiarism, ensuring proper authorship attribution, disclosing conflicts of interest, obtaining permissions for copyrighted material, maintaining confidentiality, and promptly addressing errors or misconduct.

-The views expressed in this publication are entirely those of the authors and do not reflect the views, policies, or positions of Arizona State University, the United States Government, the U.S. Department of Defense, or any other government entity.
+The views expressed in Inter Populum are solely those of the authors and do not necessarily reflect the views, policies, or positions of Arizona State University, the Arizona Board of Regents, the United States Government, the U.S. Department of Defense, or any other government entity.
+Editorial decisions are made independently and are guided exclusively by scholarly merit and relevance to the Journal’s scope.

 Publication Frequency